Australian-Imaging-Service/xnatutils/README.rst

 Authentication
 --------------

-The first time you use one of the utilities you will need to provide the ``--server`` (or ``-s`` for short) option with the full server address of the XNAT server you would like to connect to.
-To authenticate with the server you will be prompted to enter your username and password.
+The first time you use one of the utilities you will be prompted for the address of the server would like to connect to, in addition to your username and password.
 By default a alias token for these credentials will be stored in a ~/.netrc file with the following format (with permissions set to 600 on the file)::

     machine <your-server-url>
-    user <your-alias-token-or-username>
+    user <your-alias-token>
-    password <your-alias-secret-or-password>
+    password <your-alias-secret>

 If you don't want these credentials stored, then pass the '--no_netrc' (or '-n') option.

 If you have saved your credentials in the ~/.netrc file, subsequent calls won't require you to provide the server address or username/password until the token